Original.Creation.Collaboration.

 About.

-Amethyst Downing is a First Nations Wandi Wandian woman with European/Irish heritage, born and raised on Kulin Nation lands and now resides on Country in the lands of the Dharawal speakers.
+Amethyst Downing is a First Nations Wandi Wandian, Wodi Wodi woman through her paternal line.
+She was born and raised on the Kulin Nation and currently resides on Country in the lands of the Dharawal speakers.

-Amethyst is a multidisciplinary artist, Student Learning Support Officer and Aboriginal Community Development Officer.
+Amethyst is a multidisciplinary artist, Cultural Support Officer, Aboriginal Community Development Officer and citizen Scientist.

 Her creative practice incorporates a broad range of traditional and contemporary mediums, methodologies, knowledges, and techniques—taught and passed through her Elders and kin-based knowledge holders.

-As a Student Learning Support Officer, Amethyst provides culturally responsive support and mentorship to Aboriginal high school students, acting as a bridge between students, families, schools, and community services.
+As a Cultural Support Officer, Amethyst provides culturally responsive support and mentorship to Aboriginal high school students, acting as a bridge between students, families, schools, and community services.
 She works to enhance student engagement, retention, and wellbeing through one-on-one support, cultural programs, and advocacy.

-Her role, as an Aboriginal Community Development Officer works in close partnership with Traditional Owners to support self-determined community development.
+Her role, as an Aboriginal Community Development Officer works in closely with Traditional Owners to support self-determined community development using an endorsed Traditional Owner Centric Model.
 The focus is on strengthening cultural governance, protecting Country, and promoting social, economic, and cultural wellbeing.
-This includes facilitating community-led planning, supporting access to resources and services, and ensuring Traditional Owner voices are central in decision-making processes.
-The role also involves advocating for cultural heritage protection, building capacity within communities, and fostering respectful relationships between Traditional Owners, government, and other stakeholders.
+This includes facilitating community-led planning, supporting access to resources and services, to ensure Traditional Owner voices are central in decision-making processes.
+The role also involves advocating for cultural heritage protection, building capacity within communities, and fostering respectful relationships between Traditional Owners, government, and other stakeholders while dismantling systems of oppression striving towards equity.

 A passionate advocate for environmental conservation, Amethyst combines education and art with scientific observation to raise awareness of ecological issues.
 Through her lens, she documents and archives native and invasive species, contributing to a growing digital environmental record.
 A significant focus of her work is the critically endangered dingo—Australia’s last remaining large apex land predator.
 Amethyst’s fieldwork involves tracking dingoes across the South Coast, collecting DNA samples, and supporting research led by Dr. Kylie Cairns, whose work has played a key role in debunking the “wild dog” myth in so-called Australia.
 The removal of this keystone species could have irreversible consequences for ecosystems, and Amethyst is committed to advocating for their protection.